Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Highly expressive post-hoc calibration via parameterized temperature scaling

 We first explore the relation between calibration performance and expressive power of a post-hoc calibrator and demonstrate that performance of current state-of-the-art temperature-scaling based calibrators is limited by expressive power.\\ Next, we show that PTS is a one-size-fits-all approach for post-hoc calibration: in contrast to the common state-of the-art where performance varies widely between datasets and network architectures, our approach consistently outperforms state-of-the-art methods on a wide range of datasets and model architectures.
-We then demonstrate that in spite of the larger number of parameters, PTS has a similar data efficacy compared to low-parametric baselines such as temperature-scaling.
-Finally, in extensive ablation studies, we show that the better performance of PTS stems from PTS leveraging its expressive power from via an ECE-based loss function.
+We then demonstrate that in spite of the larger number of parameters, PTS has a similar data efficiency compared to low-parametric baselines such as temperature-scaling.
+Finally, we investigate the dependency structure between logits and their prediction-specific temperature and show that that allowing for non-linearities in this relationship improves calibration performance.